-The best way to keep your cryptocurrency safe is to use a cryptocurrency wallet.
+Before buying MaidSafeCoin, you will need to find a suitable cryptocurrency wallet.
 Due to the nature of this niche coin, there aren’t many compatible wallets available.
 However, the best way we’ve found for storing MaidSafeCoin funds is Omni Wallet.
 Combining ease-of-use and security, this web-based wallet gets our vote.

 Step 2.
 Find a MaidSafeCoin exchange

-If you don’t have the time or energy to earn MaidSafeCoins (and let’s face it, who has?), it’s easy to jump online and buy them in exchange for some good old Bitcoin (you can’t currently buy MAID for fiat currency).
+If you don’t have the time or energy to earn MaidSafeCoins (and let’s face it, who has?), it’s easy to jump online and buy MaidSafeCoin in exchange for some good old Bitcoin (you can’t currently buy MaidSafeCoin for fiat currency).
 There aren’t loads of places to buy MAID, but we found a couple of trustworthy exchanges you should check out:

-- Bcbitcoin: Based in the UK and offering an impressive line-up of coins, Bcbitcoin is a great place to start if you’re looking to buy a niche cryptocurrency like MaidSafeCoin.
+- Bcbitcoin: Based in the UK and offering an impressive line-up of coins, Bcbitcoin is a great place to start if you’re looking to buy MaidSafeCoina or any other niche cryptocurrency.

 - Coinswitch: When you want an easy-to-use exchange that’s also reputable, look no further than Coinswitch.
 You don’t need to set up an account to use Coinswitch, so you’ll be buying in no time.

 Once you’ve acquired your MAID tokens, it’s a good idea to withdraw them from the exchange as it’s safer to store cryptocurrency in a wallet.